MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Implement Sensitivity labels.md

 4. In **Outlook on the Web**, select **New mail** in the upper left part of the screen.

-5. In the right-hand pane, enter the following information in the email form:
+5. Enter the following information in the email form:

 	- To: Enter **Joni** and then select **Joni Sherman** from the user list.